Making Salsa - mamabear style

 IMG_9461.jpeg

 Our family has been making this salsa since 2010.
 Full disclosure: Canning is a science.
-Do your research on the water bath method and do NOT alter the recipe to fit your taste buds.
+Do your research on the water bath method and use a tested recipe.
 If you mess with the quantities of ingredients you mess with the shelf life and risk food borne illnesses.
 Now that I’ve got that out of the way let’s move on to the best part of making salsa MamaBear style: I freeze my tomatoes whole until I have enough for 2-3 batches of salsa.
 Follow these steps to save an hour or more of cooking time and to avoid runny salsa.

 IMG_9443.jpeg